-Prysmian's subscribed and paid up share capital at 31 December 2015 came to Euro 21,672,092.20 divided into 216,720,922 shares, with a par value of Euro 0.10 each
+Prysmian's subscribed and paid up share capital at 31 December 2016 came to Euro 21,672,092.20 divided into 216,720,922 shares, with a par value of Euro 0.10 each.
 The shares cannot be split, may be freely transferred and each carries the right to one vote.
 Shareholders may exercise their ownership rights as provided for by the laws in force.

-On 16 April 2015, the Shareholders' Meeting approved a long-term share-based Prysmian Group employee incentive scheme for the period 2015-2017.
-In the event of the achievement of the minimum performance objectives provided for by the incentive scheme, the issue of a maximum of 5,364,800 new ordinary shares, shall be assigned free of charge to the beneficiaries of the scheme through a share capital increase for an amount no greater than Euro 536,480, through a withdrawal from the "Reserve for share issues pursuant to Article 2349 Civil Code".
+On 16 April 2015, the Shareholders' Meeting approved a long-term share-based incentive plan for the period 2015-2017 in favour of Prysmian Group's employees.
+In the event of the achievement of the minimum performance objectives provided for by this incentive plan, a maximum of 5,364,800 new ordinary shares will be issued and assigned free of charge to the beneficiaries of the plan through a share capital increase for an amount no greater than Euro 536,480, through a withdrawal from the "Reserve for share issues pursuant to Article 2349 of the Civil Code".

-On 4 March 2013 The Board of Directors resolved the placement of an Equity linked bond issue, called "€300,000,000 1.25 per cent.
-Equity Linked Bonds due 2018" maturing on 8 March 2018 and reserved for institutional investors.
+On 4 March 2013, the Board of Directors resolved the placement of an Equity-linked bond issue, called "€300,000,000 1.25 per cent.
+Equity-linked Bonds due 2018" maturing on 8 March 2018 and reserved for institutional investors.
 Bond placement occurred on 8 March 2013, with settlement taking place on 15 March 2013.

-Subsequently, on 16 April 2013, the Shareholders' meeting resolved:
+Subsequently, on 16 April 2013, the Shareholders' Meeting resolved:

-- the convertibility of this bond issue - the proposal to increase share capital with cash, in one or several payments with the exclusion of option rights, by a maximum nominal amount of Euro 1,344,411.30, by issuing, in one or several instalments, up to 13,444,113 ordinary Company shares, with the same characteristics as its outstanding ordinary shares, exclusively and irrevocably for the conversion of the bond issue.
+- the convertibility of this bond issue: - the proposal to increase share capital with cash, in one or several payments with the exclusion of option rights, by a maximum nominal amount of Euro 1,344,411.30, by issuing, in one or several instalments, up to 13,444,113 ordinary Company shares, with the same characteristics as its outstanding ordinary shares, exclusively and irrevocably for the conversion of the bond issue.